Skip to main content

 Craigdarroch Castle Historic House Museum

-Imagine stepping into the late 1800s as you enter Craigdarroch Castle, an architectural jewel perched above Victoria’s Rockland neighbourhood.
+Imagine stepping into the late 1800s as you enter Craigdarroch Castle, an architectural jewel perched above Victoria’s Rockland neighbourhood, just a 9-minute drive from downtown Victoria.
 Built by coal baron Robert Dunsmuir, the castle is a Victorian masterpiece.
 Craigdarroch features four stories of stained glass, intricate woodwork, grand staircases, and elaborate fireplaces that whisper stories of wealth, ambition, and a bygone era.
 As you wander through echoing halls and richly furnished rooms, you’ll uncover the cultural legacy the Dunsmuirs left behind and gain an intimate glimpse into a pivotal era of British Columbia’s social and economic transformation.

 A display of art at ਸ਼ੀਸ਼ੇ ‘ਚ ਤਰੇੜ sheeshe ‘ch thareṛ | a crack in the mirror at the Art Gallery of Greater Victoria in Victoria, BC